lrdiv/is-it-purple/README.md

 **"Is this color considered purple?"**

-Through science, maths, magic, and Sass, we now have the answer.
+Through science, maths, magic, and science, we now have the answer.

 Usage
 -----